 For you Girl Scout cookie novices, Samoas are the creamy-crunchy caramel, chocolate, and toasted coconut cookies that are often touted as a favorite among cookie aficionados.
 However, these cookies are sugar-laden and full of processed additives.
 So when Whipple stumbled upon a healthy alternative, she was quite skeptical.
 But after making a batch herself, she claims that there’s no question that these are better than the original.
 Additionally, these cookies feature just 4 ingredients, which you will recognize and be able to pronounce, such as dates, which are high in fiber, and dark chocolate, which boasts antioxidants.
 These cookies are also gluten-free, vegan, and paleo-friendly…so perfect for your next get together with family and friends!
 Get the 4-Ingredient Samoas recipe.

 Related Reading: Crowd-Friendly Party Dessert Recipes

-With autumn around the corner, it may be time to bookmark these healthy baked apples.
-This is a great dessert to make after your first (or second) trip to the apple orchard.
+Bookmark these healthy baked apples for when autumn approaches; they’re a great dessert to make after your first (or second) trip to the orchard.
 Apples are an excellent source of fiber and potassium, and they promote healthy gut bacteria.
-The apples are stuffed with raisins, walnuts (which are high in omega 3s), and cinnamon (which is a natural—and delicious—anti-inflammatory spice).
+Here, they’re stuffed with raisins, walnuts (which are high in omega 3s), and cinnamon (which is a natural—and delicious—anti-inflammatory spice).
 Get the Healthy Baked Apple recipe.